Financial Disclaimer

 - Restructuring trusts or corporations: If you have complex offshore structures that need to be reorganized for Israeli compliance, the acclimation year provides breathing room to do this without Israeli tax consequences.

-- If you plan to work in Israel immediately: Earning Israeli income as a non-resident during the acclimation year means paying the 25% flat rate instead of potentially lower progressive rates with oleh credit points.
+- If you plan to work in Israel immediately: Earning Israeli income as a non-resident during the acclimation year means you are taxed at the same progressive rates as a resident but without the standard residency credit points or oleh credit points.
 For many employment incomes, the standard resident path is more tax-efficient.

 - If your foreign income is modest: The 10-year exemption already covers foreign income.
 Adding the acclimation year only delays the start of your exemption clock by one year, which is a net loss.

 - If you want credit points immediately: Olim credit points begin when your Israeli tax residency begins.
-Using the acclimation year delays the start of your 42-month credit point schedule by a year.
+Using the acclimation year delays the start of your 54-month oleh credit point schedule by a year.

 Electing the acclimation year does not affect your Sal Klita payments.
 The absorption basket is administered by the Absorption Ministry, not the Tax Authority, and is based on your immigration status, not your tax residency.
 You continue to receive Sal Klita payments on the normal schedule regardless of your tax election.